-Under article 85, paragraph 11, of Law 12,529/11 if the party fails to comply with the settlement agreement, the tribunal will apply the sanctions set forth in it and will determine the continuation of the investigation.
+Under article 85, paragraph 11, of Law 12,529/11 if the party fails to comply with the settlement agreement, the Tribunal will apply the sanctions set forth in it and will determine the continuation of the investigation.
 As mentioned above, it would also be possible for a party to the settlement agreement to challenge the agreement before the courts on the grounds that it is void.
+CADE's Internal Rules set forth the general rules and procedure that apply to settlements.
+CADE has published non-binding revised Guidelines on the subject in September 2017 consolidating its best practices and procedures usually adopted during the negotiations of TCCs with the CADE in cartel cases.
+The authors would like to thank Gabriella de Alarcón Guimarães for conducting the research needed for this chapter.